Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$: Preliminaries on Riemann surfaces

 \subsection{Riemann surfaces of finite conformal type}

+Let $M$ be a Riemann surface of finite conformal type with possibly $\partial (M)\neq \emptyset$ (see Definition \ref{def:finconf}), and write $M=M^c-\{E_1,\ldots,E_a\},$ where $M^c$ is compact and $\{E_1,\ldots, E_a\}\subset M^c-\partial (M^c).$ The compact Riemann surface $M^c$ is said to be the {\em Osserman compactification} of $M$ (uniquely determined up to biholomorphisms).
+Any compact Riemann surface is of finite conformal type (in this case, the set of topological ends is empty).

-Let$M$ be a Riemann surface possibly with non empty compact boundary and of finite conformal type.
-The {\em Osserman compactification} $M^c$ of $M$ is obtained by filling out the conformal punctures of $M$ (that is to say, the anuular ends of $M$ of finite conformal type).
-Attaching conformal discs to the boundary components of $M^c,$ we get a compac Riemann surface $R$ without boundary that will be called a {\em conformal compactification} of $M.$ Notice that $M^c$ is unique, whereas $R$ depends on the gluing process of the conformal discs.
-With this language, $M^c=R-(\cup_{j=1}^b U_j)\;\;\mbox{and}\;\; M=M^c-\{E_1,\ldots,E_a\},$ where $U_j,$ $j=1,\ldots,b$ are open discs with pairwise disjoint closures in $R$ and $\{E_1,\ldots,E_a\}\subset M^c-\partial(M^c).$
+Attaching a conformal disc to each connected component of $\partial (M^c)=\partial (M),$ we get a compact Riemann surface $R$ without boundary that will be called a {\em conformal compactification} of $M.$ With this language, $M^c=R-(\cup_{j=1}^b U_j),$ where $U_1,\ldots,U_b$ are open discs in $R$ with pairwise disjoint closures.
+Notice that $R$ depends on the gluing process of the conformal discs, hence conformal compactifications of $M$ are not unique.